mvadari/xrpl-docs/Permissioned DEX XLS.md

 * The payment isn't a cross-currency or partial payment.
 * The domain doesn't exist.
 * The transaction account is not a valid member of the domain.
+* The source and/or destination tokens are not permitted as a part of the domain's rules.
+* The paths do not satisfy the domain's rules.

 ### 7.3.
 State Changes